 Source: UserVoice

-UserVoice offers more or less the same solution as GetSatisfaction.
-Marketers use this tool more often for the generation of and voting on ideas for new features of the website or app.
+Marketers usually use this tool for generating and voting on ideas for new features of their website or app.
 Visitors can provide feedback without them being obliged to register.

-With applications such as “search-as-you-type”, you can immediately see whether another visitor has also experienced the same problem the moment you give feedback.
-This makes it easier to vote for it or to respond to it, so double discussions in your forum are avoided.
-Also UserVoice offers several options for forum moderation and management.
+With applications such as “search-as-you-type”, visitors can also immediately see whether another customer has experienced the same problem as them, while giving feedback.
+This makes it easier to vote or respond to a certain issue and avoid double discussions in your forum.
+UserVoice also offers several options for forum moderation and management.

 10. UseResponse